Board and Staff

 Nick GiordanoNick Giordano is Vice President and Counsel, Global Government Affairs.
 He leads NPPC’s DC office and is involved in all aspects of policy issues as they impact the interests of U.S. pork producers.
 Those issues include, but are not limited to, agriculture; economic; energy; environment; food; immigration; production; science & technology, tax, and trade

-Jim MonroeAs senior director, public relations, Jim Monroe has overall responsibility for NPPC communications strategy, planning and execution.
+Jim MonroeAs Assistant Vice President, Communications, Jim Monroe has overall responsibility for NPPC communications strategy, planning and execution.
 He oversees external communications, including media relations and digital communications, and supports NPPC’s public policy, industry relations and resource development teams.

 Danielle SikesManager of Congressional Relations

-Danielle SikesAs Manager of Congressional Relations, Sikes tracks legislative activity, carries out daily organization of NPPC’s Political Action Committee— PorkPAC and supports the Senior Director of Government Affairs and the Vice President of Global Government Affairs in government relations activity.
+Danielle SikesAs Manager of Congressional Relations, Sikes tracks legislative activity, carries out daily organization of NPPC’s Political Action Committee— PorkPAC and supports the Vice President & Counsel, Global Government Affairs in government relations activity.

 Liz WagstromChief Veterinarian